 This easy 4-mile hike into Flagg Canyon offers great views of the Snake River and is easily accessed from the northeast side of Polecat Creek Loop.

 Polecat Creek Loop

 Have you done any of these hikes?
 Which ones?
-What did you think of them?
+What is your favorite day hike in Grand Teton?